-There are dozens of ways to make money in real estate, and lending is one of them.
-Mortgage investment corporationsβcommonly called MICsβlend money to companies and individuals across Canada, often for shorter terms and higher interest rates than traditional bank mortgages.
+There are many ways to participate in the real estate economy, and mortgage investment corporationsβcommonly called MICsβare one of them.
+MICs pool investor capital to lend money to companies and individuals across Canada, often for shorter terms and at higher interest rates than traditional bank mortgages.

-Let me explain how MICs work, why investors find them appealing, the risks involved, and how to evaluate these investments.
+Let me explain how MICs work, why some investors find them appealing, the risks involved, and the questions to raise with properly licensed professionals.

 Understanding How MICs Work